e-tho/iwmenu/README.md

 ### Custom menus

 Specify `custom` as the menu and set your command using the `--menu-command` flag.
-Ensure your launcher supports an input/script mode, and that it is properly configured in the command.
+Ensure your launcher supports `stdin` mode, and that it is properly configured in the command.

 ```console
 iwmenu -m custom --menu-command "my_custom_launcher --flag"